wanghaisheng/responsive-landing-page-starter/content/blog/en/hacktoberfest-dos-and-donts.md

 ## The dark side of Hacktoberfest

 Hacktoberfest is a great idea.
-Open source is the backbone of the software industry and having more people interested in using and contributing to open source is a good thing for the community.
+Open source is the backbone of the software industry and having more people interested in using and contributing is a good thing for the community.
 But like most things, there is always a catch.
 During Hacktoberfest there are chances of winning various swag like t-shirts and stickers and it incentivizes completing four pull requests faster.
-Which in turn causes many people to open trivial and spam pull requests to popular open source projects.
-The problem was so bad, last year Hacktoberfest had to change rules so projects had to opt in with tags.
+Which in turn caused many people to open trivial and spam pull requests to popular open-source projects.
+The problem was so bad last year, Hacktoberfest had to change the rules so projects had to opt-in with tags.

 All that being said, here are some of the Do's and Don'ts of Hacktoberfest from a participant's and maintainer's perspective.